mgp/iron-cushion/README.markdown

 ```
 BULK INSERT BENCHMARK RESULTS:
-  timeTaken=276.385 secs
+  timeTaken=249.182 secs
-  totalBytesSent=374,240,177 bytes
+  totalJsonBytesSent=374,240,177 bytes
-  totalBytesReceived=138,823,936 bytes
+  totalJsonBytesReceived=138,823,936 bytes
-  localProcessing={min=1.013 secs, max=2.598 secs, median=1.705 secs, sd=0.307 secs}
+  localProcessing={min=1.363 secs, max=2.906 secs, median=1.800 secs, sd=0.323 secs}
-  sendData={min=9.694 secs, max=29.616 secs, median=17.892 secs, sd=4.522 secs}
+  sendData={min=9.066 secs, max=29.611 secs, median=19.002 secs, sd=4.287 secs}
-  remoteProcessing={min=178.823 secs, max=239.883 secs, median=224.736 secs, sd=11.307 secs}
+  remoteProcessing={min=171.507 secs, max=214.598 secs, median=203.845 secs, sd=10.918 secs}
-  receiveData={min=6.484 secs, max=26.548 secs, median=15.457 secs, sd=4.913 secs}
+  receiveData={min=4.933 secs, max=23.565 secs, median=11.875 secs, sd=3.856 secs}
-  remoteProcessingRate=9,013.480 docs/sec
+  remoteProcessingRate=10,003.030 docs/sec
-  localInsertRate=7,807.968 docs/sec
+  localInsertRate=8,676.693 docs/sec
 ```

 * `timeTaken` is how long it took for the slowest connection to complete all bulk inserts.
-* `totalBytesSent` is the number of bytes of JSON sent to CouchDB, and therefore does not include bytes from HTTP headers.
+* `totalJsonBytesSent` is the number of bytes of JSON sent to CouchDB, and therefore does not include bytes from HTTP headers.
-* `totalBytesReceived` is the number of bytes of JSON received from CouchDB, and therefore does not include bytes from HTTP headers.
+* `totalJsonBytesReceived` is the number of bytes of JSON received from CouchDB, and therefore does not include bytes from HTTP headers.
 * `localProcessing` is how much time each connection spent preparing and encoding sent JSON and decoding received JSON.
 * `sendData` is how much time each connection spent sending data to CouchDB.
 * `remoteProcessing` is how much time each connection spent waiting for the beginning of responses from CouchDB after sending bulk insert messages.